-- 2.4.4 The international nature of commercial aviation has resulted in the development of uniform international certification standards, developed within CAEP and adopted by the ICAO Council.
-New aircraft engines that are certified after the effective date of an ICAO standard are required to meet that standard.
-ICAO engine emissions standards are contained in Annex 16, Volume II, and were originally designed to respond to concerns regarding emissions that affect local air quality in the vicinity of airports.
-These engine standards establish limits of NO_x , CO, HC and smoke for a reference landing and take-off (LTO) cycle up to 915 m (3 000 ft) in height above the runway. - 2.4.5 Presently, there is no I CAO standard for aircraft engine PM, though many national regulatory schemes contain ambient limits for that pollutant.
-Until recently, there was also no reliable and repeatable way to measure PM emissions from aircraft engines, but research on this subject is now ongoing.
-Finally, there are no ICAO standards applicable to any emissions from turboprop, piston engine and helicopter aircraft or smaller business jets. - 2.4.6 The ICAO aircraft engine NOx emissions standards have gradually been tightened since their introduction.
-Adopted in 1981, the ICAO standard for NOx was made more stringent in 1993 when ICAO reduced the permitted levels by 20 per cent for newly certificated engines applicable of 1 January 1996, with a production cut-off of 1 January 2000.
-In 1999, 6 ICAO tightened the NOx standard by about 16 per cent on average for engines newly certified from 1 January 2004.
-In 2005, the ICAO Council adopted the CAEP decision for a further tightening of the NOx standard so that the standard, with an applicability date of 1 January 2008, was 12 per cent more stringent than the levels agreed in 1999.
-In 2011, ICAO tightened the NOx standard again, delivering a 15% reduction (at 30 OPR) with an applicability date of 1 January 2014.
-For the engines to which they apply, the combined effect of these changes is an average 50 per cent tightening of the original ICAO NOx emissions standards. - 2.4.7 As a result, the emissions certification regime has gradually become more stringent, and engine manufacturers have greatly improved the average margin to the ICAO standards.
-However, the tendency towards the more efficient higher OPR engines means that absolute NO_x emissions from an updated fleet may not decrease by the same percentage as the change in the ICAO NO_x standard. - 2.4.8 National application of ICAO standards in the certification process for aircraft engines employs a "type-testing" approach.
-This involves the engine manufacturer demonstrating to the certificating authority by use of a limited number of engines that the engine type pending certification meets the ICAO standard.
+2.4.4 The international nature of commercial aviation has resulted in the development of uniform international certification Standards, developed within CAEP and adopted by the ICAO Council.
+New aircraft engines that are certified after the effective date of an ICAO Standard are required to meet that Standard.
+ICAO engine emissions Standards are contained in Annex 16, Volume II, and were originally designed to respond to concerns regarding emissions that affect local air quality in the vicinity of airports.
+These engine Standards establish limits of NO_x, CO, HC, nvPM and smoke for a reference LTO cycle up to 914 m (3 000 ft) in height above the runway.

+2.4.5 The ICAO aircraft engine NO_x emissions Standards have gradually been tightened since their introduction.
+Adopted in 1981, the ICAO Standard for NO_x was made more stringent in 1993 when ICAO reduced the permitted levels by 20 per cent for newly certificated engines, applicable 1 January 1996, with a production cut-off of 1 January 2000.
+In 1999,6 ICAO tightened the NO_x Standard by about 16 per cent on average for engines newly certified from 1 January 2004.
+In 2005, the ICAO Council adopted the CAEP decision for a further tightening of the NO_x Standard so that the Standard, with an applicability date of 1 January 2008, was 12 per cent more stringent than the levels agreed in 1999.
+In 2011, ICAO tightened the NO_x Standard again, delivering a 15 per cent reduction (at an overall pressure ratio (OPR) of 30) with an applicability date of 1 January 2014.
+For the engines to which they apply, the combined effect of these changes has been a 50-per cent tightening on average of the original ICAO NO_x emissions Standards.

+2.4.6 As a result, the emissions certification regime has gradually become more stringent, and engine manufacturers have greatly improved the average margin to the ICAO Standards.
+However, the tendency towards the more efficient, higher OPR engines means that absolute NO_x emissions from an updated fleet may not decrease by the same percentage as the change in the ICAO NO_x Standard.

+^{6.} The percentage reductions refer to reductions at an engine OPR of 30.
+Reductions at other engine OPRs may differ from these values.

+2.4.7 National application of ICAO Standards in the certification process for aircraft engines employs a "typetesting" approach.
+This involves the engine manufacturer demonstrating to the certificating authority by use of a limited number of engines that the engine type pending certification meets the ICAO Standard.
 All of the engines of this type are then given an emissions certification on an engine-type basis.
 This certification is also effective for the life of the engine type (e.g. there is no requirement for an emissions check after engine maintenance/overhaul procedures).
-However, there is typically only a small change in emissions during the service life of the engine and this is discussed elsewhere in this guidance material. - 2.4.9 There are also ICAO standards regarding the reduction of smoke to non-visible levels, again using manufacturer demonstration by type testing described previously.
-ICAO standards also require that fuel not be vented from the main propulsion engines during normal engine shutdown.
-At present there are no ICAO standards related to aircraft APU. - 6.
-Percentage reductions quoted refer to reductions at an engine OPR of 30.
-Reductions at other engine OPR may vary from these values.
+However, there is typically only a small change in emissions during the service life of the engine and this is discussed elsewhere in this guidance material.

+2.4.8 There are also ICAO Standards regarding the reduction of smoke to non-visible levels, again using manufacturer demonstration by type testing, as described previously.
+ICAO Standards also require that fuel not be vented from the main propulsion engines during normal engine shutdown.
+At present, there are no ICAO Standards related to aircraft APUs.